sdsc-ordes/debates-app/README.md

 This is the GUI setup with docker compose for the political debates project It contains the following services

-- S3: store for the original data
+- Minio: store for the original data
+- Minio Client: mc cli tool for minio to perform the initial setup
 - Mongodb: store for metadata derived from the original data
 - Solr: search engine that is fed with the latest derived metadata version from the mongodb
-- Mongo Express as convenient UI for the mongodb
+- Mongo Express: as convenient UI for the mongodb
-- Dataloader: loads the original data into both Mongodb and Solr
+- Dataloader: with fastapi as backend
-- Frontend: frontend in Sveltekit, that has a videoplayer page and a search page: the videoplayer page allows to play videos along with their transcripts and edit transcripts and speaker info, that can be stored back to the mongodb as a new version of the metadata
+- Frontend: frontend in Sveltekit, that has a videoplayer page and a search page: the videoplayer page allows to play videos along with their transcripts and edit transcripts and speaker info.
+The metadata can be edited and stored back to the mongodb as a new version.

 ## Docker compose setup